krujos/distched/README.md

 ```

 ##What to expect when you're not expecting
 The code is setup to introduce lock contention and force different instances to fail acquiring keys.
-You should see output that looks something like what's below, which more or less proves that while all instances are scheduling, only one instance actually runts the task.
+You should see output that looks something like what's below, which more or less proves that while all instances are scheduling, only one instance actually runs the task.

 ```
 2015-01-31T11:30:46.00-0600 [App/1]   ERR tock